-When you use your debit card when you’re abroad, to take out cash at an ATM or pay at a shop or restaurant, you’ll usually see the option to pay in either the local currency or in pounds.
+When you use your debit card when you’re abroad, to take out cash or pay at a shop or restaurant, you’ll usually see the option to pay in either the local currency or in pounds.

 But which one should you choose?

-If you use Monzo, you should always choose to pay in the local currency
+If you use Monzo, paying in the local currency could save you money

 When you use your Monzo card abroad, we pass Mastercard’s exchange rate directly onto you.
-We don’t add any extra fees or charges when you pay with your card.
+And we don’t add any extra fees or charges when you pay with your card.

 How do I check the exchange rate?

-You can see the current exchange rates on the Mastercard website:
+You can see the current Mastercard exchange rates on the Mastercard website:

 Open Mastercard’s Currency Conversion Calculator